 --Jesus Christ is the promised Messiah of Israel, hailed by Moses and Elijah, the one in whom the New Covenant prophesied by Jeremiah is fulfilled.

---In the Crucifixion, the Triune God gave himself in the person of his Son, for us and in our place, the righteous for the unrighteous.
+--In the Crucifixion, the Triune God gave himself in the person of his Son, on our behalf and in our place, the righteous for the unrighteous.

 --The Cross and Resurrection were a single definitive act of God to overcome Sin, conquer Death, defeat the Evil One on his own turf, and inaugurate the new reality called the Kingdom of God.

 --The Holy Scriptures are the true revelation of God's own self, and the Bible is therefore unique among writings and can be trusted as the living and active Word of God.

 --We are incorporated into the new life of God for now and for all eternity through baptism, justified by grace alone, through the gift of faith.

 --The Holy Spirit is actively at work in the world shaping both events and people to bring his ultimate redemptive purpose to pass.

 --God in Christ is gathering disciples, the saints of God, who embody his purposes through the ministry of the one, holy, catholic and apostolic Church.